 - Scoliosis

-Diagnosis of a brain tumor starts with a physical exam and medical history.
-Other procedures and tests may be needed to diagnose a brain tumor, including:
+Diagnosis starts with a complete medical history and physical exam.
+Other procedures and tests may be needed to diagnose a brain or spinal cord tumor, including:

 A customized treatment plan is put together for your child based on: